MakeContributions/markdown-dungeon/english/time-travel/0/8/8-2ABDA.md

-**You open books 📖 and read.**
+**You open some books 📖 and read.**

-First one is copy of *Monstres And Their Kynde* 📘 in archaic English.
-Books is about wolves 🐺 and werewolves.
+You first pick up a copy of *Monstres And Their Kynde* 📘written in archaic English.
+You skim to learn it's about wolves 🐺 and werewolves.
+It piques your interest, inviting you to explore the other titles.

+Returning the tattered chunk to the table, your eye catches **bold** lettering engraved on sheepskin:
-There is also a copy of *Les Lupus Horrifique* 📗, concerning a mass outbreak of lupus 🐺 and rabies, by a Dr. Raphael Peltonne 👨‍⚕️.
-The book is filled with terrifying events, told in an excecdingly cynical way.
+ *Les Lupus Horrifique* 📗 by a Dr. Raphael Peltonne 👨‍⚕️.
+The book is filled with terrifying events concerning a mass outbreak of lupus 🐺 and rabies - told in an excecdingly cynical way.

 - [🚪 Go to woodshed](8-2ABE.md)
 - [🚪 Go to barn](8-2ABE.md)